diamonddocumentation/owasp-summit-2017/Working-Sessions/Agile-AppSec/Define-Agile-Security-Practices.md

 The idea of using Agile in Security Practices/Activities is one that makes a lot of sense.
 But what does it mean?

-This Working Session will aim to define those Practices in easy-to-use and scalable formats and documentation.
+This Working Session will aim to define those practices in easy-to-use and scalable formats and documentation.

 ## What

  - What are 'Agile Security Practices'?
  - How can they be measured?
- - Who uses Agile in Security activities? (and are they called 'Agile Security Practices'?)
+ - Who uses Agile in Security activities and are they called 'Agile Security Practices'?
  - Can a focused and pragmatic list of 'Agile Security Practices' be defined?
 If so, what is on the list?

 ## Outcomes